pmem/pmdk/index.md

 See the [libpmem page](libpmem) for documentation and examples.

+#### libpmem2

+The **libpmem2** library provides low level persistent memory support.
+The library is a new version of **libpmem**. **libpmem2** provides a more universal and platform-agnostic interface.
+Developers wishing to _roll their own_ persistent memory algorithms will find this library useful, but most developers will likely use **libpmemobj** above that provides memory allocation and transactions support.

+See the [libpmem2 page](libpmem2) for documentation and examples.

 #### libvmem

 The **libvmem** library turns a pool of persistent memory into a